Close

 Building an Emergency Fund

-This is your financial safety net.
-A high-priority, short-term goal.
-Your objective is to save 3-6 months of essential living expenses.
+Building an emergency is a high-priority, short-term objective and can be done by saving 3-6 months of essential living expenses.
 This fund covers unexpected events like a medical emergency or a job loss.
 It protects your long-term investments from being derailed and keeps you out of debt.

 Saving for a Child’s Education